 Hikes and Parks Near Workhouse Arts Center

-There are several excellent parks near the Workhouse for hiking and biking.
-Occoquan Regional Park has a paved loop trail and a short but pretty woodland trail.
+In addition, Occoquan Regional Park has a paved loop trail and a short but pretty woodland trail.
 You can also rent kayaks seasonally, and explore part of the Occoquan Water Trail, just like Captain John Smith did in 1608.

 Just a few miles away, the Mason Neck Peninsula is home to several excellent places to hike and bike.
 Mason Neck State Park has a nice collection of easy trails, seasonal boat rentals, and a playground and Visitor Center.
 The Meadowood Recreation Area offers great dirt biking trails, plus meadow and woodland trails that are popular with hikers, dog walkers, and equestrians.